Skip to main content

 All media: Visual storytelling

-This award replaces the photography and television/video journalism categories and emphasises the use of camera or graphic skills (sometimes combined with audio) to tell a story.
+This award emphasises the use of camera or graphic skills (sometimes combined with audio) to tell a story.
 It includes still photography, TV and video journalism and camerawork – and can include sound slides and photo film.
 It also covers artwork, which includes illustrations, digital photo illustrations, cartoons, or information graphics displaying creativity, innovation and style, combined with artistic technique.
 Criteria include storytelling, courage, public impact, creativity, innovative use of technology, technical ability and resourcefulness.

 Each entry to the Mid-Year Celebration of Journalism is judged on how well it responds to: